 Part II hits mostly small local businesses.
 This isn’t one of those digital marketing trends being driven by Google.
 Your customers are driving the semi-truck this time.

 While it may seem like an apocalypse to some.
 Those who innovate will find it the beginning of a brave new world.
 Mobile and brick-and-mortar businesses unite to create something amazing.

-Increasingly, customers are using their phones as a form of augmented reality with your store.
+Increasingly, customers are using their phones as a form of machine learning tool or augmented reality with your store.

-They’re in the parking lot ordering their take out.
-They’re looking for online ads as they walk down your aisles.
+They’re in the parking lot using voice search ordering their take out.
+They’re looking for online or Google ads as they walk down your aisles.
 They’re checking product reviews, features and comparing prices in your store.